Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } UpdateResponse;
 ~~~

-Users verify the UpdateResponse as if it were a SearchResponse for the most recent
+Users verify the UpdateResponse as if it were a SearchResponse for the most
-version of `search_key`.
+recent version of `search_key`, and they also check that their update is the
+last entry in the log.

 Note that the contents of `UpdateRequest.value` is the new value of the lookup
 key and NOT a serialized `UpdateValue` object.
 To aid verification, the update
 response provides the `UpdatePrefix` structure necessary to reconstruct the
 `UpdateValue`.

-Users MUST retain the new version of the key and the position that it is stored
-at in the log for the purpose of monitoring.
-Users MAY retain the entire
-`UpdateResponse` if they wish to later be able to provide non-repudiable proof of
-misbehavior.
+Users MUST retain the information required to perform monitoring as described in
+{{search}}.

 ## Monitor